everrover/everrover.github.io/resume.md

   **Software Engineer** *(Nov 2020 - May 2021)*<br>
   - **Search index synchronization project**:
     - Was responsible for building a reconciliation mechanism for healthcare search-index synchronization causing index-data to become eventually consistent at a faster rate with lesser number of updates and for bulk re-index operations
     - Was responsible for optimizing the healthcare search-index synchronization pipeline.
-This resulted in ***40% load reduction on re-index API calls***, allowing lesser time needed to reach an eventually consistent state
+This resulted in ***40% load reduction on re-index API calls***, allowing lesser time needed to reach an eventually consistent state<br>

-  - **Technologies used:** Drools, RDBMS:MySQL, Java, Redis, Kafka, Java, Redis, Elasticsearch, Kafka, Debezium, Docker, Kubernetes<br>
+  **Technologies used:** Drools, RDBMS:MySQL, Java, Redis, Kafka, Java, Redis, Elasticsearch, Kafka, Debezium, Docker, Kubernetes<br>

 - **Oravel Stays Pvt.
 Ltd** *Gurugram, Haryana, India*<br>
   **Software Engineer** *(July 2019 - Sept 2020)*<br>
   - **Dynamic real-time pricing project**: Responsible for building a Revenue Management System, a dynamic pricing dashboard, and associated backend services for pricing the rooms dynamically in real-time.
 This was done by taking multiple factors(grabbed from periodically scraped metrics from the web, private sources & associated AI insights, eg:nearby events and occupancy of nearby hotels) into account to generate the surge-price for the rooms
   - Collaborated in building and maintaining pricing dashboard and backend-services, along with algorithmically managing the hotel room prices.
-Pricing contributors(such as discounts, deals, surge price and several others) were also tracked and maintained via the same, which were used by our pricing algorithm
+Pricing contributors(such as discounts, deals, surge price and several others) were also tracked and maintained via the same, which were used by our pricing algorithm<br>

-  - **Technologies used:** JavaScript, ReactJS, RDBMS:PostgreSQL, Java, Ruby, Ruby on Rails, Redis, Kafka, Docker, Kubernetes<br>
+  **Technologies used:** JavaScript, ReactJS, RDBMS:PostgreSQL, Java, Ruby, Ruby on Rails, Redis, Kafka, Docker, Kubernetes<br>

 - **ARX Technologies Pvt.
 Ltd** *Gurugram, Haryana, India* <br>
   **Software Intern** *(May 2018 - July 2018)*<br>
-  - Worked as part of the team responsible for building out application end-points and interfaces for mortgage processing and monitoring.
-Technologies used: JavaScript, ReactJS, NodeJS, RDBMS:MySQL, Docker
+  - Worked as part of the team responsible for building out application end-points and interfaces for mortgage processing and monitoring<br>

+  **Technologies used:** JavaScript, ReactJS, NodeJS, RDBMS:MySQL, Docker<br>

 ### Personal projects - All on [Github](https://github.com/everrover/)

 - **Github Repository** *(Aug 2018 - Present)*

   Please have a look at my Github profile for all details(https://github.com/everrover/).
-It includes details of my personal learning history but to talk about my private repositories we should meet.
+It includes details of my personal learning history. *But to talk about my private repositories we should meet.*

 ### Research work(currently focused on AI)